ecodigital/openearth-docs/README.md

 | WP Paginate | **1.3.1** |
 | wpckan | **1.2.0** |
 | Yet Another Related Posts Plugin | **4.2.5** |

+## Start your project inside the network

+Contact xx@xx.com with your thoughts.

+## Develop a project from stratch

+This network is based on [JEO](http://jeowp.org), a wordpress parent theme that works as a framework for geojournalism project.

+You can check out the [project documentation](http://www.jeowp.org/) and also use [JEO Blank](https://github.com/InfoAmazonia/jeo-blank) as a bootstrap to start your own JEO child theme.

+If you'd like to later integrate your project to the network, please be aware of the network's software versions before submitting your project.

+## Migrating your current project to the network

+Learn how you should prepare your project's code and database to integrate the network.

+### Steps overall

+ - Check the software versions on the list above, your project should work with this environment.
+ - Make sure your theme's code runs with this setup of WordPress
+ - Make sure your database runs with this setup of WordPress

+### Migration tips

+#### Previous to version 1.0

+If your JEO project runs on a version previous to **v1.0.0** its most important that you check out the [changelog and diff for this version](https://github.com/oeco/jeo/releases/tag/v1.0.0).
+A new layer system was launched.

+Instead of storing the layers as a post meta to the map, it has its own post type.
+This allows a single published layer to be used across different maps.

+**The new system will make all your current published maps without layers, since it will look elsewhere for them.**

+You'll need to migrate your layers manually or create a migration script to the new layer system.

+## Submit your project

+Considering you already have your project migrated to the network standards you should submit your code and database to us.

+### Submitting the theme's code

+You can submit a zip file with the theme's code or the theme's git repository url, stating which branch/release to be imported.

+### Submitting the project's database

+The database should be in WXR (WordPress eXtended RSS) format.
+This is the native format for the WordPress export file, XML based.